Here are the answers to some frequently asked questions concerning swing dancing and Lindy Hop classes.

 HepTown carries out a variety of classes in Malmö and Lund and sometimes elsewhere:

 - Beginners workshops

 - Continuing courses on up to 5 different levels

 Some weekends we carry out classes with different (international) guest teachers.

-In the summer also dance camps take place, where people from all over the world meet for one or more weeks.
 The biggest of these camps goes on in July every year in the Swedish village Herräng.
 Here you can take classes and dance socially almost 24 hours a day with the best of the best…

 But of course it is OK to go to your weekly classes and not worry too much about workshops, camps etc.!

 There are lots of opportunities to practice the variations learnt in the classes and to go out Lindy Hop dancing: